CSCfi/pebbles/doc/source/group_owners_guide.rst

 group manager *cannot create or modify an existing group*.
 They however have the following rights:

-* create and modify blueprints on a group for which they have a right to manage
+* create and modify environments on a group for which they have a right to manage
-* check and delete the instances of users running on their groups' blueprints
+* check and delete the instances of users running on their groups' environments
-* launch instances using his managed groups' blueprints
+* launch instances using his managed groups' environments

 A group manager is always one of the users of the groups that he manages.
 He can also join other groups as a normal user if he has a joining code.